Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 According to a 2011 research in Magnesium in the Central Nervous System, there is a link between magnesium and depression (23).
 Low magnesium levels are associated with depression while improving your magnesium levels can improve depression as well.
 According to a 2010 systematic review published in the Nutrition Journal, magnesium may be a complementary treatment for anxiety (24).
 Magnesium can promote muscle relaxation, feelings of calmness, lower stress, and better mental health.

-Eat plenty of magnesium-rich foods include almonds, spinach, avocadoes, bananas, kale, pumpkin seeds, sunflower seeds, and cashews.
+Eat plenty of magnesium-rich foods including almonds, spinach, avocadoes, bananas, kale, pumpkin seeds, sunflower seeds, and cashews.
 Try regular Epsom salt baths to relax your body, calm your mind, and improve your magnesium levels.
 To ensure that your magnesium levels are optimal, I recommend Brain Calm Magnesium to improve your stress levels, energy, mood, and mental health.

 Stress Resilience